amoallim15/resume/README.md

 *August 2019 &ndash; Present* (~ 1 year) <br/>
 Software Development Engineer
 	- Architecting big data infrastructure based on Kubernetes for work-life balance curation service.
-	- Developing and implementing recommender system with Pytorch.
+	- Developing and implementing a recommender system with Pytorch.
 	- Developing and implementing GraphQL analytics API for the recommender system.
 	- Developing and implementing various server-side micro-services using Golang and Python.